intel-analytics/BigDL-2.x/docs/docs/PythonUserGuide/install.md

 apt-get install -y zip
 easy_install pip
 ```
-* Create dependency virtualenv package.
+* Create the virtualenv package for dependencies.
     * Under $ANALYTICS_ZOO_HOME (the dist directory under the Analytics Zoo project), you can find ```bin/python_package.sh```.
-Run this script to create dependency virtual environment according to dependency descriptions in `requirements.txt`.
-You can add your own dependencies in `requirements.txt`.
-The current requirements only contain the dependencies for running Analytics Zoo python examples and models.
+Run this script to create the dependency virtual environment according to the dependencies listed in `requirements.txt`.
+You can add your own dependencies into this file if you wish.
+The current requirements only contain those needed for running Analytics Zoo Python examples and models.

     * After running this script, there will be `venv.zip` and `venv` directory generated in current directory.
-You can use them to submit your python jobs.
-Please refer to [example](run-without-pip.md#yarn.example) script of submitting bigdl python job with virtual environment in Yarn cluster.
+You can use them to submit your Python jobs.
+Please refer to [here](run.md#run-with-virtual-environment-on-yarn) for the commands to submit an Analytics Zoo Python job with the created virtual environment in Yarn cluster.

+__FAQ__

+In case you encounter the following errors when you create the environment package using the above command:

+1. virtualenv ImportError: No module named urllib3
+    - Using python in anaconda to create virtualenv may cause this problem.
+Try using python default in your system instead of installing virtualenv in anaconda.
+2. AttributeError: 'module' object has no attribute 'sslwrap'
+    - Try upgrading `gevent` with `pip install --upgrade gevent`.